 Being Too Stiff

-Just because you feel like you're putting maximum effort into your punches does not mean they will be hard and fast.
-Stiffness is what will slow down your punches as shown by the double peak muscle activation phenomenon.
+Just because you feel you're putting maximum effort into your punches does not mean they will be hard and fast.
+Stiffness is what will slow down your punches, as shown by the double peak muscle activation phenomenon.
 Fast and loose is your ticket to a harder punch.
 It should feel almost effortless.